Dariyan-Khan/oSLRAU_and_RSPN/README.md

 ## Getting Started

 Use the forked version of [SPFlow](https://github.com/c0derzer0/SPFlow) for installation.
+Branch rspn of the forked version contains the latest updates.

 ## Using oSLRAU Module